 The Science of a Dog's Sense of Smell

 But it's inside your dog's nose where things really start to get interesting.
-While us humans only have around 5 or 6 million olfactory receptors in our noses, dogs have up to 300 million.
-The part of a dog's brain devoted to analysing smells is also, proportionally speaking at least, 40 times bigger than a human's.
-There's even a fold of tissue just inside the nostril that directs inhaled air along two paths — one for breathing and the other for analysing scent.
+While humans only have around 5 or 6 million olfactory receptors in our noses, dogs have up to 300 million.
+The part of a dog's brain devoted to analyzing smells is also, proportionally speaking at least, 40 times bigger than a human's.
+There's even a fold of tissue just inside the nostril that directs inhaled air along two paths — one for breathing and the other for analyzing scent.

-All of this means dogs have a truly remarkable sense of smell, and its a critical tool for your pet to use to interact with and understand the world around them, allowing them to thrive and grow.
+All of this means dogs have a truly remarkable sense of smell, and it's a critical tool for your pet to use to interact with and understand the world around them, allowing them to thrive and grow.

 Training Your Dog's Sense of Smell

-An easy way to begin is to teach your dog to search for his favorite treat.
-Start by simply encouraging your pet to find a tasty treat you've concealed in an easy hiding place, and gradually step up the level of difficulty as he gets the hang of what's going on.
+An easy way to begin is to teach your dog to search for their favorite treat.
+Start by simply encouraging your pet to find a tasty (and particularly smelly) treat you've concealed in an easy hiding place, and gradually step up the level of difficulty as they get the hang of what's going on.

-If your pet isn't particularly food-motivated, try using his favorite toy as the item he needs to find on your little treasure hunts.
+If your pet isn't particularly food-motivated, try using their favorite toy as the item they need to find on your little treasure hunts.
 You could even play a game of hide-and-seek, effectively using yourself as the treat or toy your pooch needs to find.
 This provides wonderful mental stimulation for your pet and is a paw-some way for the two of you to have fun together.

-If Fido loves scent work, you might want to consider introducing him to the sports of K9 Nose Work, Earthdog, or Tracking; all of which will provide a fantastic workout for his sense of smell!
+If your best buddy loves scent work, you might want to consider introducing them to the sports of K9 Nose Work, Earthdog, or Tracking; all of which will provide a fantastic workout for their sense of smell!

 Scent Work Training Tips